MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/add-products-enhanced-experience.md

 ---
 title: "Adding products to opportunity - Sales Enterprise | MicrosoftDocs"
-description: "Use the enhanced experience to quickly find and add multiple products to opportunities in Dynamics 365 Sales." ms.date: 04/02/2021 ms.topic: article
+description: "Use the enhanced experience to quickly identify and add multiple products from catalog to opportunities." ms.date: 04/02/2021 ms.topic: article
 author: lavanyakr01